C-Spine MRI Scan (July 2020)

 Following the scan made in July 2020, in early September 2020 I made a further approach to Blackfriars Medical Practice in an attempt to seek further medical examination of the symptoms still affecting the area to the left of my spine.
 I emailed my GP a copy of the image shown above, describing the recent exacerbation of the symptoms, together with images of the rash affecting the skin in the area, hoping she would agree to make some kind of referral for a second opinion on the latest scan, or some other appropriate examination.
 Her response was a blunt restatement of the position adopted by the practice four years earlier – to insist that any speculation I had about the causes of my symptoms that went beyond those reported in the existing radiological report must first be subject to a psychiatric triage.

-My GP's response to a form of that argument was that it: "may be in the realm of delusion, which needs a review by a psychiatrist".
+My GP’s response to a form of that argument was that it: “may be in the realm of delusion, which needs a review by a psychiatrist”.
 But my GP is aware, as he has been since 2016, that any suggestion of a referral to mental health services was an obligatory red-line for me that I could not with self-respect abandon.
 There had been a series of communications between my previous GP practice and departments of GSTT and of SLaM, in association with referrals made to the Community Mental Health Team (itself a subsidiary department of SLaM) between 2011-2013, that had included several deliberate falsehoods depicting aspects of my alleged behaviour, and which were explicitly defamatory and injurious to my character.
 These lies, involving false allegations of violent and aggressive behaviour on my part, were designed to silence my complaint against GSTT over its cover-up of the evidence of my Brain MRI scan by a failed, fraudulent attempt to invoke my detention under the Mental Health Act.
-They were in part the responsibility of a clinician at SLaM – a Consultant Liaison Psychiatrist – who has never met or spoken to me, but who had been shown one of my letters of complaint against GSTT.
-My complaint to SLaM from October 2015 over this communication remains unresolved, since after taking more than a year to formally respond to the complaint, the Trust then refused to respond to a subject access request under the Data Protection Act (made in February 2017) for subject data held by the Trust in relation to the complaint.
-The Consultant is now no longer employed at the Trust.
+They were in part the responsibility of a clinician at SLaM – the Consultant Liaison Psychiatrist Dr. Andrew Hodgkiss – who has never met or spoken to me, but who had been “shown sight” of my second letter of complaint against GSTT of 15/05/2013.
+His letter to my GP of 18/06/2013 was an attempt to invoke my detention under Section 37 of the Mental Health Act, and involved an illegal use of an exemption under the Data Protection Act in order to prevent my access to the letter (which was subsequently withheld from my access until July 2015).

 27 April 2021